Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation: Numerical Results

 In the above analysis the value of the ratio $\frac{q E_0}{m^2}$ has been shown to dictate the different types of qualitative behaviors the solutions have.
-But of course one can change the values of $q E_0$ and $m^2$ in ways that keep the ratio fixed.
-In Figs.~\ref{fig:large-m-fermion} and~\ref{fig:small-m-fermion} $E_0/q = 1$.
+Of course one can change the values of $q E_0$ and $m^2$ in ways that keep the ratio fixed.
+In Figs.~\ref{fig:large-m-fermion} and~\ref{fig:small-m-fermion}, $E_0/q = 1$.
 In Fig.~\ref{fig:small-m-fermion10}, $E_0/q = 10$ is chosen along with several masses that lead to small and intermediate values of $\frac{q E_0}{m^2}$.
 Comparison with Fig.~\ref{fig:small-m-fermion} shows that while the details of the various curves are different, they are qualitatively the same when the ratio $\frac{q E_0}{m^2}$ is the same.

-\subsubsection{Scalar Field}
+\subsubsection{Scalar field}

-Unlike the case of the spin $\frac{1}{2}$ field, there is no clear limit that we have found as $m \to 0$ for a scalar field coupled to the electromagnetic field.
-However, our numerical results show that the semiclassical approximation seems to be better for smaller values of $\frac{q E_0}{m^2}$, as shown in Figure \ref{fig:small-m-scalar}.
-We have found that the behaviors of solutions to the semiclassical backreaction equations when a scalar field is present are in many ways qualitatively similar to the corresponding ones for the spin $\frac{1}{2}$ field for cases in which the ratio $\frac{q E_0}{m^2}$ is not too large.
+Unlike the case of the spin-$\frac{1}{2}$ field, there is no clear limit that we have found as $m \to 0$ for a scalar field coupled to the electromagnetic field.
+However, our numerical results shown in Fig. \ref{fig:small-m-scalar} indicate that, as for the spin-$\frac{1}{2}$ field, $R_Q$ grows significantly at early times for $\frac{q E_0}{m^2} \sim 1$ but grows much less rapidly in time for larger values of $\frac{q E_0}{m^2}$.
+Thus our criterion is violated for $\frac{q E_0}{m^2} \sim 1$ but, at least for the homogeneous approximate solutions that we consider, it appears to be satisfied for $\frac{q E_0}{m^2} \gg 1$.

+We have found that the behaviors of solutions to the semiclassical backreaction equation when a scalar field is present are in many ways qualitatively similar to the corresponding ones for the spin-$\frac{1}{2}$ field for cases in which the ratio $\frac{q E_0}{m^2}$ is not too large.
 This is illustrated in Fig.~\ref{fig:scalar-fermion} for $\frac{q E_0}{m^2} = 1$ and $10$.
-The main difference occurs for the latter case where larger ratio results in more particle production for the scalar field than for the spin $\frac{1}{2}$ field due to Pauli blocking.
-Even in that case the early time behaviors of $R_Q$ are similar for the two fields.
+The main difference occurs for the latter case where a larger ratio results in more particle production for the scalar field than for the spin-$\frac{1}{2}$ field due to Pauli blocking.
+Even in that case the early-time behaviors of $R_Q$ are similar for the two fields.

-For the large mass limit, we expect that, as for the spin $\frac{1}{2}$ case, the semiclassical approximation will approach the classical limit as $\frac{qE_0}{m^2}\to 0$.
+For the large-mass limit, we expect that, as for the spin-$\frac{1}{2}$ case, the semiclassical approximation will approach the classical limit as $\frac{qE_0}{m^2}\to 0$.

-\subsection{Sauter Pulse Classical Profile}
+\subsection{Sauter pulse classical profile}